Folamour: Career

 Folamour has been recognized in Mixmag's lists of "The 21 Top DJs Of The Year" in 2021 and "Top Live Acts Of The Year" in 2022.
 The magazine has described him as "one of the most sought after ticket-sellers in the game" and as "not just a DJ but also a performer."

 In addition to his solo work, Folamour co-founded the label Moonrise Hill Material in 2017 and has collaborated with Lyon's National Orchestra.
 In August 2022, Folamour launched record label House of Love.
 The label was introduced with the release of an EP by French DJ/producer Kousto, titled When We Were There.
 This four-track EP, which includes the lead track "Friendship For Lovers" and a collaboration with Folamour titled "Jungle Bird," explores the concept of "future memories of the past."
 Folamour has stated that he envisioned the label as a space without musical limits, where any track that resonated emotionally would find a home.
 Through these ventures, Folamour has played a significant role in shaping the modern French house and disco scene.

 His musical output includes releases on various labels, such as All City, Glitterbox, Classic Music Company, Church, Kyoku Records, as well as his own label, FHUO Records.

+Following the release of his album Movement Therapy in 2025, Folamour announced a series of "5-hour set" marathon performances for 2026.
+This tour included a high-profile show at La Laiterie in Strasbourg, designed to provide an immersive "dance therapy" experience that blended his signature house, disco, and jazz influences.